RikieriSartor/avantstay-fe-challenge/README.md

-This is frontend clone challenge addapted from Avantstay.
+This is frontend clone challenge adapted from Avantstay. ✌️

 This project is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

-You can see the project runing on [this link](https://avantstay-fe-challenge-3cuf4f3y9-rikieri.vercel.app/). :)
+You can see the project running on [this link](https://avantstay-fe-challenge.vercel.app/). :)

 In case do you prefer to run it locally, first, run the development server: